Chernivtsi University: Chernivtsi State University

-Upon the 1940 Soviet occupation of northern Bukovina, the territory was attached to the Ukrainian Soviet Socialist Republic and the primary language in the university was switched to Ukrainian.
-At that time the original shaped wooden ceiling of the Synod Hall was lost to fire and was replaced in the 1950s.
+In 1940 due to Soviet occupation of northern Bukovina, the territory of Northern Bukovina became part of the Ukrainian Soviet Socialist Republics new Chernivtsi Oblast, and the primary language in the university became Ukrainian.
+At that time the original carved wooden ceiling of the Synod Hall was lost to fire and was replaced only in the 1950s.
 The roof has been gradually replaced using quality colour-glazed roof tiles manufactured according to the original patterns and imported from Austria.
 The change of function of the ensemble, initially being the Residence of Metropolitans and becoming a university did not unduly affect its authenticity.

-The university, renamed Chernivtsi State University, was significantly expanded and reorganized.
+The university, renamed Chernivtsi State University, was significantly expanded and reorganized, with new buildings in other parts of Chernivtsi being allocated for use of university.
 In 1976–1977, the university had 10,000 students and about 500 teachers, 26 specialists and doctors of sciences, about 290 associate professors and candidates of sciences.
 Teaching of science was greatly increased and the theological department was dissolved and then reopened in 1996.
-In 1989 the university was named to honour Yuriy Fedkovych, a prominent Ukrainian writer, a native of Bukovina.
-In the Soviet years, the number of Romanian students at the university declined sharply.
+In the Soviet period, the number of Romanian students at the university declined sharply.
 In 1991–92, the last year of Soviet rule, the number of Romanian students was only 4.44% (434 out of 9,769).
-Among teaching faculty, the breakdown by nationalities is as follows: Ukrainian teachers 465 (77.1%), Russians 102 (16.9%), Moldovans 9 (1.4%), Romanians 7 (1.1%), Belarusians 6 (0.9%), etc.
+Of the academic staff, the breakdown by nationality is: Ukrainians 465 (77.1%), Russians 102 (16.9%), Moldovans 9 (1.4%) and Romanians 7 (1.1%), Belarusians 6 (0.9%).

 Yuriy Fedkovych Chernivtsi National University

-Since 2000, when the university was awarded National status, it operates under its current name, Yuriy Fedkovych Chernivtsi National University.
+Since 1989, it operates under its current name, Yuriy Fedkovych Chernivtsi National University, being named after Ukrainian writer, poet, translator and folklorist Yuriy Fedkovych, a herald of Ukrainian national Renaissance.

+After the fall of Soviet Union, University began to enter international stage of education and research, with one of the first steps being accepted as a member of International Universities Organization "Phi Beta Delta" in October 1999.
+It was subsequently given a status of National University on September 11, 2000 by a presidents decree.

 By decision of Session of Council of European University Association, held in Brussels on 15 January 2009, Yuriy Fedkovich Chernivtsi National University was granted a full individual membership in European University Association.
 On June 29, 2011, the 35th Session of the UNESCO World Heritage Committee decided to include the central building of the university - the former residence of the Metropolitan of Bukovina and Dalmatia, on the World Heritage List.